 *The Portfolio Interview is an optional component of the application.
 Scroll down to “Submitting Your Portfolio” for more information about this opportunity.

-**Common Application dates listed.
-You will receive access to your Syracuse University Applicant Portal within 2-3 business days after you submit your Common Application.
+**Coalition/Common Application dates listed.
+You will receive access to your Syracuse University Applicant Portal within 2-3 business days after you submit your application.
 Portfolios will then need to be submitted in that portal, additional details below in “submitting your portfolio”.
-After those Common Application deadlines have passed, you have 24 hours from receiving access to your portal to upload your portfolio.
+After those application deadlines have passed, you have 24 hours from receiving access to your portal to upload your portfolio.

 Your portfolio should include:

 - a brief statement outlining your interest in the field of architecture